MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 1. Using the [!INCLUDE[nav_dev_long_md](includes/nav_dev_long_md.md)], create a codeunit object that has the name **RegistesterExternalConnections**.

-2. Add a local function named **InitializeExternalConnections** and set the following properties to make the function a event subscriber that subscribes to the `OnAfterCompanyOpen()` event:
+2. Add a local function named **InitializeExternalConnections** and set the following properties to make the function an event subscriber that subscribes to the `OnAfterCompanyOpen()` event:

     |Property|Value|
     |--------|-----|